green-coding-solutions/documentation/content/en/docs/measuring/advanced-instrumentation.md

 GMT is designed to provide extremly low overhead as a measurement tool.

-This is achieved by leveraging classic *docker* containers with native runtimes like *runc*.
+This is achieved by leveraging classic *docker* containers with native runtimes like *runc* (optionally with rootless, see down below).

 To benchmark more complex applications however it might be necessary to use alternative runtimes to leverage functionalities like: